AdobeDocs/commerce-frontend-core/src/pages/guide/layouts/create.md

 ## Create a new page layout in custom theme

-When an existing page layout does not meet your requirements, create a new page layout in Magento.
+When an existing page layout does not meet your requirements, create a new page layout.

 If the new page has a `3-columns-double-footer` layout, create a custom page-layout XML file: `app/design/frontend/<VendorName>/<ThemeName>/Magento_Theme/page_layout/3-columns-double-footer.xml`.